 Created in the 1930s as part of Hoover Dam [see also Elwood Mead], Lake Mead provides water storage in the Lower Basin of the Colorado River.
 The reservoir is designed to hold 28,945,000 acre-feet of water and at 248 square miles its capacity is the largest in United States.

 However, one of the largest droughts on record in the region dating back to 2000 has lowered Lake Mead’s water level.
 The combined storage at Lake Powell and Lake Mead is expected to drop below 30 percent by late 2022 due to declining inflows of runoff.
 In addition, Lake Mead loses about 800,000 acre-feet of water annually through evaporation.

 The water supply crunch in the Colorado River Basin has a ripple effect, including on recreation and on water allocation to Arizona, California and Nevada.

 The Bureau of Reclamation oversees Lake Mead as well as Hoover Dam.
 The National Park Service oversees recreational activities as part of the Lake Mead National Recreation Area.

 Lake Mead Agreements

 In 2007, the Seven States Agreement established new guidelines for both Lake Powell and Lake Mead.
 The agreement includes rules to allow Arizona, California, and Nevada to store conserved water in Lake Mead.

 In 2012, Minute 319 was signed between the United State and Mexico.
-Minute 319 establishes new rules for sharing Colorado River water.
+Minute 319 established new rules for sharing Colorado River water.
 Under the 5-year agreement—one in a series of U.S.-Mexico Colorado River agreements dating back to 1944—Mexico may store some of its of Colorado River water in Lake Mead.
-However, if a water shortage is declared in the Lower Basin, less water will be sent to Mexico.
+However, if a water shortage is declared in the Lower Basin, less water is sent to Mexico.